abilandz/PH8124/Lecture_4/Lecture_4.md

 ```bash
 read -s -p "Password: " Password; echo
 ```
 Now the user got a prompt message ```Password: ``` in the terminal and his input is not showed on the screen as he types it, but it was stored silently in the variable **Password**.
-Within your subsequent code you can programmatically do some checks on the content of **Password**.
-If you remove the read permission on that file in which you are doing those checks, you have obtained a very simple-minded mechanism to handle passwords, etc.
+Within your subsequent code you can programmatically check the **Password**'s content.
+If you remove the read permission on the file in which you are doing those checks, you have obtained a very simple-minded mechanism to handle passwords, etc.

 Finally, with the following example:

 ```bash
 read -t 5
 ```
 the user is given 5 seconds to provide some input from a keyboard.
-If the user within the specified time interval does not provide any input, the **read** command reaches the timeout and terminates.
+If the user does not provide any input within the specified time interval, the **read** command reaches the timeout and terminates.
 The code execution proceeds like nothing happened.
-Therefore, within the specified time interval we are given the chance to type something and to modify the default execution of the code.
-All the above flags can be combined, which can make the usage of **read** command quite handy, and scripts both interactive and flexible during execution.
+Therefore, within the specified time interval, we are given the chance to type something and to modify the default execution of the code.
+All the above flags can be combined, which can make the usage of **read** command quite handy, and scripts can be both interactive and flexible during execution.

-The command **read** can be used in some other contexts as well, e.g. to parse the file content line-by-line in combination with the **while** loop &mdash; this is covered at the end of today's lecture.
+The command **read** can be also used in some other contexts, e.g. to parse the file content line-by-line in combination with the **while** loop &mdash; this is covered at the end of today's lecture.

 ### 5. Arithmetic in **Bash** <a name="arithmetic"></a>
-We have already seen that, whatever is typed first in the terminal and before the next empty character is encountered, **Bash** will try to interpret as command, function, etc. For this reason, we cannot do directly arithmetic in **Bash**.
+We have already seen that whatever is typed first in the terminal and before the next empty character is encountered, **Bash** will try to interpret as a command, function, etc. For this reason, we cannot do direct arithmetic in **Bash**.
 For instance:

 ```bash
 $ 1+1
 1+1: command not found
 ```
 is producing an error, because a command named **1+1** doesn't exist.
-Other trials produce slightly different error messages, but the reason for the failure is aways the same:
+Other trials produce slightly different error messages, but the reason for the failure is always the same:

 ```bash
 $ 1+ 1